swaptacular/swpt_accounts/protocol.rst

    successfully created, an `AccountChange`_ message MUST be sent;
    otherwise a `RejectedConfig`_ message MUST be sent.

-.. [#] Server implementations MAY not allow incoming transfer for "scheduled for deletion" accounts.
+.. [#] Server implementations MAY forbid incoming transfer for "scheduled for deletion" accounts.

 .. [#] How long this "some time" is, depends on how old an old